dishcool/GitHub-iOS/README.md

 - Shared helper methods to improve test stability
 - Automatic screenshot capture for UI verification

+## Installation

+### Pre-built IPA

+A pre-built IPA file is available at `Release/1.0/GitHub.ipa`.
+This package was signed with a personal development certificate and requires re-signing before installation on other devices.

+### Re-signing the IPA

+To install the pre-built IPA on your device, you'll need to re-sign it with your own Apple Developer certificate:

+1. **Requirements**:
+   - Mac with Xcode installed
+   - Valid Apple Developer account
+   - iOS Device

+2. **Re-signing Process**:
+   - Extract the IPA file (rename to .zip and extract)
+   - Use the `codesign` command line tool or Xcode's re-signing capabilities
+   - Alternatively, use third-party tools like [iOS App Signer](https://github.com/DanTheMan827/ios-app-signer)

+3. **Installation after Re-signing**:
+   - Use Apple Configurator
+   - Or install via Xcode by connecting your device

+> Note: Re-signing is necessary because the IPA is signed with a personal development certificate that is not valid for other devices.

 ## Development and Support

 ### Development Team